smcalilly/ingredients/heroku.md

-## Django
+## Heroku CLI
-Commands for working with a docker'd django app.

 See the live logs:
 ```bash
 heroku logs -a <app-name> -t
 ```

+## Django
+Commands for working with a docker'd django app.

 Access the Django shell:
 ```bash